jquast/wcwidth/docs/api.rst

 Public API
 ==========

-This package follows SEMVER_ rules for version, therefor, for all of the given functions signatures, at example version 1.1.1, you may use version dependency ``>=1.1.1,<2.0`` for forward compatibility of future wcwidth versions.
+This package follows SEMVER_ rules for version, therefore, for all of the given functions signatures, at example version 1.1.1, you may use version dependency ``>=1.1.1,<2.0`` for forward compatibility of future wcwidth versions.